Georgeb779/entipedia/README.md

 1. Ensure PostgreSQL is available locally or via a managed provider.
 2. Copy `.env.example` to `.env` and update `DATABASE_URL` with your credentials.
+  - When using the Docker helper above, inspect the generated password with `docker inspect entipedia-postgres --format='{{ index .Config.Env 0 }}'` or set it explicitly to a strong value you control.
+Update `DATABASE_URL` accordingly.
 3. Run `npm run db:push` to initialize the schema during development.
 4. Optionally launch Drizzle Studio with `npm run db:studio` for a GUI explorer.